scottoffen/fluenthttpclient/README.md

 ## Correctly Injecting HttpClient

-The socket exhaustion problems assocaited with the incorrect usage of the `HttpClient` class in .NET applications has been [well documented](https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).
+The socket exhaustion problems associated with the incorrect usage of the `HttpClient` class in .NET applications has been [well documented](https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).
 Microsoft has published [an article introducing `IHttpClientFactory`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0), which is used to configure and create `HttpClient` instances in an app.

 ### References